apache/drill/_docs/sql-reference/sql-functions/040-string-manipulation.md

 Alternatively, you can use the [string concatenation operation]({{ site.baseurl }}/docs/operators/#string-concatenate-operator) to concatenate strings.

 ## ILIKE
-Performs a case-insensitive comparison of a string with a pattern and returns true in the case of a match.
+Performs a case-insensitive comparison of the input string with a pattern and returns true in the case of a match.

 ### ILIKE Syntax